28 September 2017, online:

 14 - 17 November 2017, Brussels, Belgium

-Save the date: Horizon 2020 Societal Challenge 2 Infoweek, including a BioHorizon Brokerage Event
+Horizon 2020 Societal Challenge 2 Infoweek 2017 organised by the European Commission, including the 3rd BioHorizon International Brokerage Event

 Activities under H2020 SC2 ‘Food security, sustainable agriculture and forestry, marine and maritime and inland water research and the bioeconomy’ aim at making the best of our biological resources in a sustainable way.